-Strategies Actions Aboriginal Settlements Aboriginal Settlements 1.
-Support the appropriate planning of Aboriginal Communities that have regard to the needs of residents.
-1. Aboriginal Settlements recognised under SPP 3.2 and located within the local government area shall be zoned 'Settlement' having regard to the objectives of 2.
-Plan for sustainable and resilient Aboriginal settlements within the Shire. the zone in the Model Provisions Planning and Development (Local Planning Schemes) Regulations 3.
+Strategies Actions Aboriginal Settlements Aboriginal Settlements Support the appropriate planning of Aboriginal Communities that have regard to the needs of residents.
+Plan for sustainable and resilient Aboriginal settlements within the Shire.
 To recognise Aboriginal Settlements through the Local Planning Strategy and local planning scheme.
-2015.
+Abonginal Settlements recognised under SPP 3.2 and located within the local government area shall be zoned 'Settlement' having regard to the objectives of the zone in the Model Provisions Planning and Development (Local Planning Schemes) Regulations 2015.
 Collaborate with the Department of Planning, Lands Collaboratively plan for the orderly and coordinated development of Aboriginal Settlements. and Heritage during their preparation of Layout Plans for Aboriginal Settlements.